Efficient Bi-Level Optimization for Recommendation Denoising

-We also conduct experiments to check QGrace's robustness.
+\stitle{Robustness Comparison.} We also conduct experiments to check $\mathsf{BOD}$'s robustness.
 Following previous work \cite{13wu2021self}, we add a certain proportion of adversarial examples (i.e., 5\%, 10\%, 15\%, 20\% negative user-item interactions) into the training set, while keeping the testing set unchanged.
 Figure.~\ref{robust comparison} shows the experimental results on Beauty dataset.
-We can see the results of QGrace maintain the best in all cases, despite performances reduced as noise data adding.
-Besides, the trend of QGrace's drop percent curve keeps the minor change except for the noise ratio is 0.05, which illustrates that QGrace is the least affected by noise.
-This suggests that the adaptive process of QGrace can better figure out useful patterns under noisy conditions.
+We can see the results of $\mathsf{BOD}$ maintain the best in all cases, despite performances reduced as noise data adding.
+Besides, the trend of $\mathsf{BOD}$'s drop percent curve keeps the minor change, which illustrates that $\mathsf{BOD}$ is the least affected by noise.
+This suggests that the denoising process of $\mathsf{BOD}$ can better figure out useful patterns under noisy conditions.